MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/configure-assistant.md

 ### Configure and manage standard insight cards

 1. On the site map under **Assistant**, select **Insight cards**.

     > [!div class="mx-imgBorder"]
     > ![List of insight cards](media/si-admin-assistant-card-list.png "List of insight cards")

-2. To turn on (enable) the insight cards, select the cards that are grayed out, and then select **Turn on cards**.
+2. To turn on (enable) the insight cards, select the cards that are shaded, and then select **Turn on cards**.

     In this example, we've selected the cards **Recent Meetings (Exchange)** and **Email Opened**.